openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Authorization Request follows the definition given in [@!RFC6749] taking into account the recommendations given in [@!I-D.ietf-oauth-security-topics].

-The Verifier MAY send an Authorization Request as a Request Object either by value or by reference, as defined in the JWT-Secured Authorization Request (JAR) [@RFC9101].

 This specification defines a new mechanism for the cases when the Wallet wants to provide to the Verifier details about its technical capabilities to allow the Verifier to generate a request that matches the technical capabilities of that Wallet.
 To enable this, the Authorization Request can contain a `request_uri_method` parameter with the value `post`